 "I mean, did you see those shots?" he continued.
 "Those shots are crazy.
 The way he shoots the ball ...
 I am definitely going to keep listening to him."

 Shooting is one of those skills that can survive the aging process, which allows it to be passed down through generations more actively than, say, elite rebounding or shotblocking.
 (I'm convinced you could field a team of octogenarians who shoot 90 percent from the line.
 And Steve Nash would only be one of them.)
-Shooting, passing or dribbling is the purest skill in the game, and it's vital than today's youngsters learn from.
+Shooting, passing or dribbling is the purest skill in the game, and it's vital than today's youngsters learn from the masters.

 Also, this shooting display makes a helluva case for a Youngsters vs. Legends shooting contest at All-Star Weekend.
 I don't know if Larry Bird's back can support taking 15 threes, but let Stephen Curry, James Harden and Damian Lillard try to outshoot Mullin, Reggie Miller and, hell, Dell Curry.
 You would watch this and root for the legends.
 You know you would.